sitepoint-editors/author-documentation/docs/Process-Style Guide.md

 Make sure you properly capitalize the title as well.
 Use [TitleCapitalization](http://titlecapitalization.com/) to ensure it is correct.

-(Add in the rest of the spelling and grammar section to the Github)
+(Add in the rest of the spelling and grammar section to the GitHub)

 ### Word Count
 Try not to exceed 2000 words. **However,** your ideas and the way they are conveyed should be your biggest focus, not article length.